priyakourav/AI-EXPENSE-TRACKER/README.md

-#  Smart Expense Tracker
+# SpendWise – Smart Expense Tracker

-A smart and interactive web-based Expense Tracker application that helps users manage, categorize, and analyze their daily expenses efficiently.
+SpendWise is a smart and interactive web-based Expense Tracker application that helps users manage, categorize, and analyze their daily expenses efficiently.
 Built using HTML, CSS, and JavaScript with intelligent rule-based categorization and local storage for persistent data.